zdravkov/kendo-docs/getting-started/mobile/forms.md

 > **Important:** To avoid many Android and WP8 form issues, please use native scroller in all Views that require text entry!
 Check the example below.

+> **Native scrolling is only enabled on platforms that support it**: iOS > 5+, Android > 3+, WP8.
+BlackBerry devices do support it, but the native scroller is flaky.

     <div data-role="view" data-use-native-scrolling="true">
         <form action="./index.html">
             <ul data-role="listview" data-style="inset">